labbsr0x/traefik-letsencrypt-mqtt/README.md

 ## Running using Docker Standalone

-Just copy and paste the following contents to a **docker-compose.yml** file and type `docker-compose up` and open `http://localhost:8080` to see the traefik panel.
+Just copy and paste the following contents to a **docker-compose.yml** file and type `docker-compose up`.

 ```
 version: '3.5'